Go to Home Page

 Here, T and m are as before, and L is the length of the string. and f is the frequency of the vibration in Hertz (that is what you hear!).

-So, we see that the natural frequency depends on three factors: How much tension you apply, how "thick" your string is, and how long it is.
+So, we see that the natural frequency depends on three factors: How much tension you apply, whether or not they are Coated guitar strings, how "thick" and how long they are.
 It seems the original question is incomplete; we can easily assume the same linear mass density, but how about the tension?
 If we assume the tension is unchanged as well (thus making the question well-defined), the answer is now straightforward.
 Since length and frequency are clearly inversely proportional, if the length is shortened to one-third its initial length, the frequency will increase to three times its initial value.